rubenhortas/rubenhortas.github.io/_posts/2025-06-14-migrate-iptables-nftables.md

 On 16 October 2013, Pablo Neira Ayuso submitted a nftables core pull request to the Linux kernel mainline tree.
 It was merged into the kernel mainline on 19 January 2014, with the release of Linux kernel version 3.13.

-nftables replaces the popular {ip,ip6,arp,eb}tables. nftables provides a new in-kernel packet classification framework based on a network-specific Virtual Machine (VM) and a new nft userspace command line tool.
+nftables replaces the popular {ip,ip6,arp,eb}tablesreuses the existing Netfilter subsystems, and provides a new in-kernel packet classification framework based on a network-specific Virtual Machine (VM) and a new nft userspace command line tool.
-This VM is able to execute bytecode to inspect a network packet and make decisions about how to handle it. nftables, also, reuses the existing Netfilter subsystems.
+This VM is able to execute bytecode to inspect a network packet and make decisions about how to handle it.

-# Why ntables instead iptables?
+## Why ntables instead iptables?

 Iptables is aging very well, but nftables is gaining ground.
 The Netfilter project and the community are focused in replacing iptables with nftables.